Glen-Ochieng/My-Python-Course./README.md

 * To comment multiple lines of code, highlight the codes and place Ctrl+/
 * To underline a text in a markdown pane use {u in between the left arrow key and right arrown key u} just before the text. <<u>>.
 Similarly, to bold and italize a text use b and i respectively in side the left and right arrow key.
 To bold and italize a text, the use the arrow keys method above but enclose the entire text from both sides with double asterixes.

+## Common Mistakes
+* While pressing Alt+Enter or Shift+Enter is an easy way to go to the cell below and automatically have it be in edit mode.
+This can cause an error message to pop if the above code was a code that did a non-reversable operation such as dropping or adding an element in your variable.
+This is because the above command re-run that cell's code before creating the active empty cell below.
+Thus, it is less riskier to add a new cell by pressing the down arrow key and pressing Enter, using your mouse or pressing ESC+b then Enter.